charlesinwald/SegAN/README.md

 **Data**

-- Download the dataset for [ISBI International Skin Imaging Collaboration (ISIC) 2017 challenge, Part I Lesion Segmentation](https://challenge.kitware.com/#challenge/n/ISIC_2017%3A_Skin_Lesion_Analysis_Towards_Melanoma_Detection) and save data folders under the same directory of the code.
+- Download the dataset for [COVID-19 Lung CT Lesion Segmentation Challenge - 2020](https://covid-segmentation.grand-challenge.org/) and save data folders under the same directory of the code.
 - If you want to play with your own dataset, remember to change the folder name accordingly in the LoadData.py.

 **Training**
-- The steps to train a SegAN model on the ISIC skin lesion segmentation dataset.
+- The steps to train a SegAN model on the COVID-19 lung lesion segmentation dataset.
   - Run with: CUDA_VISIBLE_DEVICES=X(your GPU id) python train.py --cuda.
   	You can change training hyperparameters as you wish, the default output folder is ~/outputs.
   	For now we only support training with one GPU.